Ishaan28malik/Hacktoberfest-2024/README.md

 ### Step 3: Make a new branch other than master using ```git checkout -b branch_name```

-### Just open "[this folder](https://github.com/Ishaan28malik/Hacktoberfest-2020/tree/master/Resources)" and include the link of good developer resources and also have a look at the existing resources that you think are useful for you and keep exploring and after you add once you add a resource or fix any bug or issue then add yourname and github profile link to the [contributors list](https://github.com/Ishaan28malik/Hacktoberfest-2020/blob/master/contributor-list.html)
+### Just open "[this folder](https://github.com/Ishaan28malik/Hacktoberfest-2020/tree/master/Resources)" and include the link of good developer resources and also have a look at the existing resources that you think are useful for you and keep exploring .

+## we are working on making this as a web app and need an update on that with you all so for Hacktoberfest 2020 we want it to be completed by Mid October and for the same have a look at the existing isssues.

 # OR